Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

   Validate the following:
   - The endpoint URL is valid.
 Example:
     `https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID?api-version=2025-05-01-preview`
   - Your converted CU dataset respects the naming constraints below.
-If needed, manually correct `analyzer.json` fields:
+If needed, please manually correct the `analyzer.json` fields.:
     - Field names start with a letter or underscore
-    - Field name lengths are between 1 and 64 characters
+    - Field name length must be between 1 and 64 characters
     - Only letters, numbers, and underscores are allowed
-  - Analyzer ID meets naming requirements:
+  - Your Analyzer ID meets these naming requirements:
-    - Length between 1 and 64 characters
+    - ID length must be between 1 and 64 characters
-    - Only letters, numbers, dots, underscores, and hyphens allowed
+    - Contains only letters, numbers, dots, underscores, and hyphens

 - **401 Unauthorized**:
-  Authentication failure.
-Verify your API key and/or subscription ID are correct and have access to the endpoint.
+  This implies an authentication failure.
+Please verify that your API Key and/or subscription ID are correct and that you have access to the specified endpoint.

 - **409 Conflict**:
-  The analyzer ID has already been used.
-Try using a different analyzer ID.
+  This implies that an analyzer has already been created with this analyzer ID.
+Please try using a different analyzer ID.

 ### Calling Analyze

 - **400 Bad Request**:
-  Possibly incorrect endpoint or SAS URL.
-Ensure your endpoint is valid:
+  This implies that you might have a potentially incorrect endpoint or SAS URL.
+Please ensure that your endpoint is valid and that you are using the correct SAS URL for the document:
   `https://yourendpoint/contentunderstanding/analyzers/yourAnalyzerID:analyze?api-version=2025-05-01-preview`
   Confirm you are using the correct SAS URL for the document.

 - **401 Unauthorized**:
-  Authentication failure.
-Verify your API key and/or subscription ID.
+  This implies an authentication failure.
+Please verify your API Key and/or your Subscription ID.

 - **404 Not Found**:
-  Analyzer with the specified ID does not exist.
-Use the correct analyzer ID or create an analyzer with that ID.
+  This implies that the analyzer with the specified ID does not exist.
+Please use the correct analyzer ID or create an analyzer with the specified ID.

 ## Points to Note

 1. Use Python version 3.9 or higher.
 2. Signature field types (e.g., in previous DI versions) are not yet supported in Content Understanding.
 These will be ignored during migration when creating the analyzer.
-3. The content of training documents is retained in Content Understanding model metadata, under storage specifically.
-More details at:
+3. The content of your training documents is retained in the CU model's metadata, under storage specifically.
+You can find more details at:
    https://learn.microsoft.com/en-us/legal/cognitive-services/content-understanding/transparency-note?toc=%2Fazure%2Fai-services%2Fcontent-understanding%2Ftoc.json&bc=%2Fazure%2Fai-services%2Fcontent-understanding%2Fbreadcrumb%2Ftoc.json
 4. All conversions are for Content Understanding preview.2 version only.